 Missing Migrants Project

 Due to the challenges of collecting information about these people and the contexts of their deaths, the true number of lives lost during migration is likely much higher.
-Missing Migrants Project records should only be viewed as indicative of the risks associated with migration, rather than representative of the true number of deaths across time or geography.
+MMP records should only be viewed as indicative of the risks associated with migration, rather than representative of the true number of deaths across time or geography.

 Missing Migrants Project data are compiled by IOM staff based at its Global Migration Data Analysis Centre but come from a variety of sources, some of which are unofficial.
-To learn more about how data on migrants’ deaths and disappearances are collected, click here.
+To learn more about how data on migrants deaths and disappearances are collected, click here.

 For latest arrivals and fatalities in the Mediterranean, click here.
 Learn more about the Missing Migrants Project.

 See contacts here.

 Tenkodogo - "I want to do business in poultry farming.
 I already have the skills, but no funds.
 I am very proud because I didn’t know where to find the partners, but thanks to this event, I now have the information I needed.
 I think I will have the funds to start my business, "says Isabelle Zougmoré.